rwxrob/zet/20220219232510/README.md

 # Change Default OpenSSH Shell on Windows

-Personally, I keep mine as PowerShell since I can do things remotely with `ssh` commands that do not work with Git Bash, such as opening the local graphic web browser or playing video clips.
+Personally, I keep mine as PowerShell since I can do things remotely with `ssh` commands that do not work with Git Bash and I can always `ssh win bash -c ...` when I do need bash for something.

 To change it to PowerShell: